joaomh/Coding-Challenge/README.md

-Coding Challenge in Python from the YouTube channel ExataMentes
+Coding Challenge in Python and Julia from the YouTube channel ExataMentes